OpenIdentityPlatform/commons/api-descriptor/docs/spec.md

   "/openidm/managed/user": {
     "queries": [{
       "type": "EXPRESSION",
-      "description": "Return the results of a SQL query.
-For example, `_queryExpression=select+%2A+from+managed_user`" }, {
+      "description": "Return the results of an SQL query such as `_queryExpression=select+%2A+from+managed_user`" }, {
       "type": "FILTER",
-      "description": "Return resources matching the filter.
-TODO get explanation of query filters from Javadoc.", "queryableFields": ["*"]
+      "description": "Return resources matching the filter.",
+      "queryableFields": ["*"]
     }, {
       "type": "ID",